axocomm/lambda.codes/resources/pages/about/experience.md

-Backend services were all written in Clojure, frontends for portals and the actual Relay application used Backbone.js, Ruby was used for testing (RSpec) and automation/tasks (Rake), Ansible was (at least starting to be) used for service deployment, and infrastructure was all hosted in AWS.
+Backend services were all written in Clojure, frontends for portals and the actual Relay application used Backbone.js, Ruby was used for testing (RSpec) and automation/tasks (Rake), Ansible was used for service deployment, and infrastructure was all hosted in AWS.

 The list of projects is quite long but includes an overhaul of the internal file processing system for customer data management and